AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>
                         <p>Not directly supported in FHIR.</p>
-                        <p>The requirements specification mandates the inclusion of a statement or an indicator that a medicines list document includes medicine items packed in a dose administration aid (DAA).
-A request has been submitted to HL7 AU to consider this requirement on the national level, see <a href="https://github.com/hl7au/au-fhir-base/issues/320">https://github.com/hl7au/au-fhir-base/issues/320</a>.</p>
+                        <p>This requirement states a PSML document may include a statement or an indicator that a medicines list includes medicine items packed in a dose administration aid (DAA).</p>
+                        <p>A request has been submitted to HL7 AU to consider this requirement on the national level,see <a href="https://github.com/hl7au/au-fhir-base/issues/320">https://github.com/hl7au/au-fhir-base/issues/320</a>.</p>
-                        <p>See <a href="index.html#known-issues">Known issues</a> for further information on this issue and possible work arounds.</p>
+                        <p>See <a href="index.html">Known issues</a> for further information on this issue and possible work arounds.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->